gvwilson/fiction/santas/index.md

 "Fancy words like that,
 maybe you ought to think about becoming a writer."

-"Maybe," Finner mumbled.<span class="sidenote">He'd written stories and poems for school.
+"Maybe," Finner mumbled.<span class="note">He'd written stories and poems for school.
 Doing it made volcanoes seem attractive.</span>

 *THUMP!* He jumped as something heavy hit the floor in the room overhead.